johnjago/awesome-uncopyright/README.md

 ## Licenses

-- [CC0 1.0 Universal](https://choosealicense.com/licenses/cc0-1.0/) - Full text of the license.
+- [CC0 1.0 Universal](https://choosealicense.com/licenses/cc0-1.0/) - Full text and explanation of CC0 at Choose a License.
 - [Unlicense](http://unlicense.org/) - Template for disclaiming copyright monopoly interest in software you have written.

 ## Organizations